| Home :: Herbalist :: Orchardist :: Family :: Farm |

 Families love to opt into our Earth Medicine Share for year-round healing purpose. |

-Organic Apple IntensiveWe are big believers in apple lovers learning how to grow their own fruit!
-Michael offers an "organic apple everything" weekend at the farm just after bloom time to inspire people to pursue their own orchard dreams.
-Come gain the practical insights needed to establish your own fruit planting based on the biological systems approach used here at Lost Nation Orchard.
-Details about this yearly orcharding class can be found by clicking that blue link!
-The Betsy Lydon Ark AwardBetsy Lydon devoted herself to sustaining small-scale food producers by encouraging local, seasonal eating and an appreciation for diversified farming.
-In celebration of the life and work of this wonderful woman and mother, the first annual Betsy Lydon Ark Award was presented to Michael Phillips in recognition of his lifelong journey with the organic apple.
-"The real question in all this," said Michael in accepting the 2005 award at a Slow Food USA ceremony in New York City, "is how community-based orchards can succeed everywhere.
+The Betsy Lydon Slow Food Ark Usa Award Goes To Michael Phillips, Organic OrchardistBetsy Lydon devoted herself to sustaining small-scale food producers by encouraging local, seasonal eating and an appreciation for diversified farming.
+She helped found Mothers and Others for a Livable Planet, shortly after the 'Alar apple scare' of 1989, and served on the board of directors of the Organic Farming Research Foundation.
+In celebration of the life and work of this wonderful woman and mother, the first annual has been presented to Michael in recognition of his lifelong journey with the organic apple.
+"The real question in all this," said Michael in accepting the 2004 award at a dinner ceremony in New York City, "is how community-based orchards can succeed everywhere.
 Betsy would be pleased to know that because of the consciousness she helped spark, the fruits of small growers using ecological methods are being sought out.
 Artisanal ciders and freshly-picked apples that reflect regional heritage have become niche local markets, and to that I can only lift up my cup high and give three cheers!" | |

 | Home :: Herbs :: Apples :: Contact Us :: Top |